 If you feel comfortable, you can even suggest exactly what you’d like the reference to say, such as: “It’d be helpful if you mentioned how I managed the summer intern program for two years.”

-Once You’re Hired:
+If You’re Hired:

 Pave the way for the future.
-Once you’ve got you’re new job, look around at your new officemates–who do you want as a reference in the future?
+If you got the job, look around at your new officemates–who do you want as a reference in the future?
 Work your butt off, and make a good impression.

 Finally, be sure to keep the cycle of good vibes going by making time to serve as a reference to other people when asked.